Fiducial marker: Printed circuit boards

 Most placement machines are fed boards for assembly by a rail conveyor, with the board being clamped down in the assembly area of the machine.
 Each board will clamp slightly differently than the others, and the variance—which will generally be only tenths of a millimeter—is sufficient to ruin a board without proper calibration.
 Consequently, a typical PCB will have multiple fiducials to allow placement robots to precisely determine the board's orientation.
 By measuring the location of the fiducials relative to the board plan stored in the machine's memory, the machine can reliably compute the degree to which parts must be moved relative to the plan, called offset, to ensure accurate placement.

 Using three fiducials enables the machine to determine PCB offset in both the X and Y axes, as well as to determine if the board has rotated during clamping, allowing the machine to rotate parts to be placed to match.
 Fiducials are a key component of the Gerber file that is used in the manufacture of circuit boards on a SMT line.
 Such fiducials are also called global fiducials.

 Global fiducials are also used in conjunction with stencil printing.
 Without them the printer would not print the solder paste in exact alignment with the pads.

 Parts requiring a very high degree of placement precision, such as ball grid array packages, may have additional local fiducials near the package placement area of the board to further fine-tune the targeting.
 Local fiducial, however, cannot be used in the stencil printing process.

 Conversely, low end, low-precision boards may only have two fiducials, or use fiducials applied as part of the screen printing process applied to most circuit boards.
 Some very low-end boards may use the plated mounting screw holes as fiducials, although this yields very low accuracy.

 For prototyping and small batch production runs, the use of a fiducial camera can greatly improve the process of board fabrication.
 By automatically locating fiducial markers, the camera automates board alignment.
 This helps with front to back and multilayer applications, eliminating the need for set pins.

+Robotic construction

+Multi-camera tracking configuration using fused visual fiducial markers and 3D point cloud data for component alignment.

+In the use of construction robots, visual fiducial markers are utilized to manage the spatial tracking and automated assembly of prefabricated building components by robotic manipulators.
+Because unstructured construction environments present unique operational challenges, such as airborne dust, varying ambient illumination, and potential camera line-of-sight occlusions, reliance on standard visual fiducials alone can lead to targeting failures.
+To establish tracking security under these variables, sensory systems can fuse data from high-density 3D point cloud inputs with localized visual fiducial tracking arrays, facilitating reliable spatial configuration and component alignment during robotic assembly operations.